pritum-4/pritum-4/README.md

 My name is Prayas Mahakur

 ## 🚀 About Me
-👨‍💻A front-end developer

-coder in Java,C,python
+👨‍💻A WEB-DEVELOPER gaining handson experience in html,css,javascript,node etc...

+CODING and solving problems in Java , C , python

-🔭 I’m currently working on AI/ML
+🔭 Learning and discovering insights from AI/ML

+Eager to contribute in projects and help people in solving real-life problem.

 ## 🔗 Links